The 10 Best Space Games for PS5

-The PS5 boasts a faster SSD, DualSense controller, and improved frame rates, all of which add to the excitement and immersive experience of gaming on the console.
+The PS5’s fast SSD, DualSense controller, and improved frame rates, all add to the excitement and immersive experience of gaming on the console.
 Accordingly, incredible games from different genres are being hosted on the platform, and more PS5-specific games are released every day.

-One of such genres is space exploration, which offers brilliant, immersive, otherworldly adventures like no other.
+One such genre is space exploration, which offers brilliant, immersive, otherworldly adventures like no other.
 No feeling beats traveling across the stars and staring out of a spacecraft at the beautiful elements of outer space with the enhanced visuals from your PS5.

 Mass Effect: Legendary Edition